magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/gateway-command.md

 github_link: payments-integrations/payment-gateway/gateway-command.md
 ---

-## Gateway Command
+## Gateway Command overview
-Gateway Command is a proxy service that takes the [payload]({{page.baseurl}}payments-integrations/payment-gateway/payment-gateway-intro.md#terms) required for a particular payment service and sends, receives, and processes the response from the payment service provider.
+*Gateway Command* in general is a component of the Magento payment gateway that takes the [payload]({{page.baseurl}}payments-integrations/payment-gateway/payment-gateway-intro.html#terms) required for a particular payment service and sends, receives, and processes the response from the payment service provider.
+For each operation of a certain payment provider a separate gateway command is added.

+## Basic interface
-Basic abstraction of a Gateway Command is `\Magento\Payment\Gateway\CommandInterface`:
+Basic interface of a gateway command is `\Magento\Payment\Gateway\CommandInterface`:

 {% highlight php startinline=1%}
 interface CommandInterface